What the Import Locations option does

 | Florida | Miami | Brickell |

-If you do not already have a CSV file prepared, you can use the sample file included in the theme/plugin files:
+If you do not already have a CSV file prepared, you can use the sample file included with the core plugin:

 wpresidence-core/samples/import-locations-sample.csv